Diversity in PR (October 14, 2021) is presented in partnership with SummersDirect Conferences & Events.

 We’ve also seen our associations do the research and set goals for change.
 The big question?
 Are we simply being performative or are we actually driving results?

-Join us as we look back at what has changed (and what hasn’t) in PR in the past year and what it means for innovation, service delivery and our own reputation as a profession.
+Join us on October 14, 2021 as we look back at what has changed (and what hasn’t) in PR in the past year and what it means for innovation, service delivery and our own reputation as a profession.

 Thank you to our generous sponsors: